Commercial Septic Tank Pumping

 Signs You Need Commercial Septic Tank Pumping

 Slow drains throughout the building: When multiple fixtures drain sluggishly at the same time, your septic tank’s clear zone has likely shrunk.
 Accumulated sludge and scum layers are consuming tank capacity, leaving insufficient retention time for solids to settle before effluent reaches the distribution box.
+If you find this happening, help is needed right away.

 Wet or spongy ground over the absorption field: Ponding and surfacing effluent mean the soil is saturated beyond its percolation rate.
 A tank that hasn’t been pumped pushes suspended solids into perforated distribution pipes, forming a thick biomat that seals the trench gravel bed and blocks infiltration.
+If your yard is getting wet or spongy, call for service immediately.

 Plumbing backups during peak usage: Restaurants and retail spaces that experience sewage backup during lunch rushes or high traffic periods are dealing with a tank at or beyond capacity.
 The hydraulic load exceeds what the overfull tank can accept, and wastewater has nowhere to go but back up through floor drains.
+Same-day and same day emergency service is available.

 Our Commercial Septic Tank Pumping Process

 Commercial septic tank pumping at Action Septic Service follows a consistent, documented process on every job.
+We recommend this approach and start each service the same way.

 Step 1 — Site arrival and tank location.
 Our technician confirms the tank position using your as built drawing or site plan.
 If no records exist, we locate the tank with a probe rod and electronic locator, then expose the access lid or riser.
+Having accurate records made available helps speed up the process.

 Step 2 — Initial inspection.
 Before pumping begins, we open the tank and measure the scum layer and sludge layer.
 We check the inlet baffle, outlet baffle, and effluent filter condition.
 We note the liquid level, which tells us whether the tank is holding properly or leaking.
+This inspection helps keep your system working properly.

 Step 4 — Post pump inspection.
 With the tank empty, we inspect the concrete or fiberglass walls for cracks, corrosion, and deterioration.
 We check baffles, tee fittings, and compartment integrity.
 Any concerns go into your inspection report with photos.
+If repair or new installation is needed, we can provide recommendations.

 Step 5 — Documentation and disposal.
 We seal the access lid, clean the work area, and provide your completed service report on site.
 Our hauler transports all septage to a permitted treatment plant, and we retain disposal manifests for regulatory compliance.